Back to Podcast Guides

 6. Medicine humility: If psychedelics are involved, is the work legal, screened, supported, integrated, and not sold as a shortcut?

-John sees psychedelics as potentially useful within a lifelong curriculum — for healing, openings, group practice, or phase transitions — but he is clear that glimpses must be matched with practice.12 In other words: a state is not a path.
+John sees psychedelics as potentially useful within a lifelong curriculum (for healing, openings, group practice, or phase transitions) but he is clear that glimpses must be matched with practice.
+A state is not a path.
 A ceremony is not a nervous-system foundation.
-A peak experience is not the same as integration.

-His larger vision is a long-term mandala: a graded cohort journey where people train together long enough to build trust, shared language, peer perception, and a culture capable of holding deeper transformation.13 Organizational research on psychological safety points in a compatible direction: teams learn better when members believe the group is safe for interpersonal risk-taking.14 Again, that does not validate every spiritual community claim.
-It simply reinforces a basic design principle: deep practice needs conditions where people can tell the truth, make repairs, and keep learning.
+His larger vision is a long-term mandala: a graded cohort journey where people train together long enough to build trust, shared language, peer perception, and a culture capable of holding deeper transformation.
+Organizational research on psychological safety points in a compatible direction: teams learn better when members believe the group is safe for interpersonal risk-taking.4 That doesn't validate every spiritual community's claims, but it reinforces a basic design principle: deep practice needs conditions where people can tell the truth, make repairs, and keep learning.

 Key takeaways

-• Ancient healing wisdom becomes more useful when it is sequenced through the body, not used to bypass the body.
+• Ancient healing wisdom becomes more useful when sequenced through the body rather than used to bypass it.

-• Ground contact is not a beginner practice to abandon; it can be a direct way to train safety, support, and non-separation.
+• Ground contact is a direct way to train safety, support, and non-separation.
+It's not a beginner practice to outgrow.

 • The right practice depends on the active developmental layer: safety, attachment, cognition, shadow, ego development, or transpersonal opening.